Famine has been declared in Unity State in South Sudan – millions are at risk of starving.

 - Our response

-CARE teams are responding to the crisis in Jonglei, Unity and Upper Nile states - the most conflict-affected and hardest-to-reach areas of South Sudan.
+Prior to the declaration of famine, CARE teams have been assisting people in Jonglei, Unity and Upper Nile states - the most conflict-affected and hardest-to-reach areas of South Sudan.
 As at June 2016, we had:

 - provided 319,000 people with food security and livelihood support